ED courses are normally not available to non-education students. Exceptions are ED 4791, ED 3021, ED 3031, ED 3043, ED 3063.

 Examines the development of technology education as a field of study and explores the context in which technology is taught in schools, applied in industry and its impact on society.
 Current technology applications are examined in areas such as: transportation, construction, communication, manufacturing and biotechnologies.

 |ED4000||Student Teaching for BEd (4 year) Program I||18 ch|

-Fifteen weeks of school and classroom experience.
-Additional regulations are included in the Education General Regulations under Field Experiences Practicum (Student Teaching)in Section G of the Calendar.
-Prerequisite: Only students who have been officially admitted to the BEd (4 year) program may register for ED4000.
+Eighteen weeks of school and classroom experience.
+Additional regulations are included in the Education General Regulations under Field Experiences Practicum (Student Teaching) in Section G of the Calendar.
+Prerequisite: Only students who have been officially admitted to the BEd (4 year) program may register for ED 4000.
 For further information contact the Director of Field Services.

 Examines how schooling reproduces and produces social inequality and explores liberatory pedagogical practices, particularly in relation to dimensions such as class, "race", gender, and sexuality.